Life Zones: Upper Sonoran – Plains

 In the Zone

 The Upper Sonoran Plains Zone is relatively flat compared to higher zones.
 Clay soils are still the rule, but the hills and valleys were carved from granite.
 Rainfall is a little more plentiful than the desert below.
-These conditions keep the native vegetation throughout this zone to species which can tolerate long periods of drought, and thrive on sunshine with the heat in summer and cold in winter.
-Originally native grasses covered these zones with a fairly tight sod, broken by windblown patches and cut by streams.
+These conditions limit the native vegetation throughout this zone to species which can tolerate long periods of drought, and thrive on sunshine with the heat in summer and cold in winter.
+Originally native grasses covered these zones with a fairly tight sod.
+Over time the grass islands have been broken into windblown patches and cut by streams.
 Trees on many Upper Sonoran streams are similar in the Lower Sonoran zone: the alder, willow and cottonwoods are common along permanent streams, cactus and manzanita survive in the dry gullies.

 Cactuses (or cacti) are the Western Hemisphere’s succulents and they are abundant.
 They are recognized by their fleshy, leafless green stems, often covered with clusters of spines, which can be nasty to extract from your skin.
 Two hundred species of cacti are native to the US.
 We saw Saguaro, Ocotillo, Prickly Pear, Cholla and many other species.
 The closest related common garden and house plants to cacti are violets and begonias.